-The first concern was relating with females who have survived estrogen receptor (ER) positive form of breast cancer.
-The second was as a result of some belief that long term use could result in liver damage.
+The first concern was relating to females who have survived estrogen receptor (ER) positive form of breast cancer.
+The second was as a result of some belief that long-term use could result in liver damage.

 The Researches with Black Cohosh

 In the case of the ER-positive form of breast cancer, various research studies are giving us a visible picture.
 There is evidence that Black Cohosh is an instance of what is called a selective estrogen receptor modulator (SERM).
 Though it has got the ability to exert powerful estrogenic activity in the hypothalamus, circulatory system, bone, as well as vaginal epithelium, it does not seem to exert that influence on the breasts or endometrium (1).

 In the case of liver health, there are certain queries still emerging.
 There are very some instances where a link between the usage of Black Cohosh and liver damage has been presented.